-Laser photocoagulation may be used to treat and prevent
+Laser photocoagulation may be used to treat and prevent further progression of:

-Macular edema.
-Focal photocoagulation is usually used
+- Macular edema.
+Focal photocoagulation is sometimes used in these cases.

-(pan-retinal) photocoagulation is used to treat proliferative retinopathy.
+- Proliferative retinopathy.
+Scatter (pan-retinal) photocoagulation is used to treat proliferative retinopathy.

 How Well It Works

 Laser treatment may not restore vision that has already been lost.
 But when it is done in a timely manner, laser treatment may reduce the risk of future vision loss.

-Rare complications of laser photocoagulation may cause severe
+Rare complications of laser photocoagulation may cause severe vision loss.
+These include:

-in the central macula that contains no blood vessels).
+- Accidental laser burn of the fovea (a depression in the central macula that contains no blood vessels).
 This results in severe central vision loss.

 What To Think About